keithreid-sfw/SomeRustKatas/README.md

 For my own ReadMe see the pdf made with `vim -> pdflatex -> papers`

-My handrolled tests in the earlier kata are not rust-idioamatic, they should use the [#test] macro but they don't.
+My handrolled tests in the earlier kata are not rust-idiomatic, they should use the [#test] macro but they don't.
 Still, they are working unit tests in the context of their little programmes.